 Long ago, I read about the brief naval campaign waged on the Red Sea between Italian and British forces, as part of the campaign in East Africa.
 I designed a game on that campaign (and have another one coming out from Avalanche Press) and included the naval operations because they were yet another little-known event.
 I like portraying little-known events in games; it makes me feel like I’m earning those letters at the end of the byline up there below this piece’s header.

 So eventually I became determined to craft a Second World War at Sea game based on this little campaign.
-Initially I wanted to place it in our Golden Journal (the irregular free variants publication we put out for the Gold Club that serves pretty much the playground for my strange ideas), like I eventually managed with Caspian Princes, but it didn’t take long to realize that it was much too large for that format but would make a fine little boxed game.
+Initially I wanted to place it in our Golden Journal (the irregular free variants publication we put out for the Gold Club that serves pretty much the playground for my strange ideas), like I eventually managed with Caspian Princes, but it didn’t take long to realize that Horn of Africa was much too large for that format but would make a fine little stand-alone game.

 Horn of Africa, the result of all that effort, is a fine little game and one that pleases me greatly.
 Geography tends to force the little game’s action, which I like in a SWWAS game, and there was very little airpower present, another aspect of the situation that I like a lot.
 Plus there is just the “doomed outpost” theme which I find attractive.

 As shaped by developer Jim Stear, Horn of Africa has surprising depth for its small size.
-The map’s one of the smallest in our naval games, covering the Red Sea from the port of Suez on down to the Gulf of Aden plus the Persian Gulf, the Gulf of Oman and and out into the Arabian Sea.
+The map is now a full-sized 28x22 inches, covering the Red Sea from the port of Suez on down to the Gulf of Aden plus the Persian Gulf, the Gulf of Oman and and out into the Arabian Sea.
 The action takes place in the narrow waters of the Red Sea and Gulf of Aden, where it’s pretty easy to force.
-The artwork is simply outstanding; Guy Riessen has made his mark with the Panzer Grenadier series but I may like his naval game maps even more.
+The artwork is simply outstanding; Guy Riessen has made his wargame mark with the Panzer Grenadier series but I may like his naval game maps even more.